netdata/netdata/collectors/tc.plugin/README.md

 1. **Monitoring the bandwidth used by services**

-   netdata provides wonderful real-time charts, like this one (wait to see the orange `rsync` part):
+   Netdata provides wonderful real-time charts, like this one (wait to see the orange `rsync` part):

    ![qos3](https://cloud.githubusercontent.com/assets/2662304/14474189/713ede84-0104-11e6-8c9c-8dca5c2abd63.gif)